iahalkhatib/Basics-of-Prompt-Engineering/README.md

-In this lab, I experimented with designing a prompt structure that helps to write concise prompts.
+# Conclusion: In this lab, I experimented with designing a prompt structure that helps to write concise prompts.

 I learned how to write a concise, unambiguous prompt to generate the desired response.